Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-5-8GB-Server-NAS/Setup.md

 ## Raspberry Pi 5 (8GB) — 4TB NAS Setup

 This guide walks through setting up a Raspberry Pi 5 (8GB) as a home NAS using a 4TB HDD and Samba.
 It assumes Windows for flashing and SSH from your PC.
-When completed this will contain the setup method for the automated backup using rsync and the touch screen for dashboard and photo display system.
+When completed, this will contain the setup method for the automated backup using rsync and the touch screen for the dashboard and photo display system.

 - OS: Raspberry Pi OS (64-bit)
 - Boot media: 32GB microSD